Significance

 IEA ETP 2DS Scenario

-The IEA ETP 2DS Scenario outlines a potential pathway with at least a 50% chance to limit average global surface warming to 2°C by 2100.
-Compared to the IEA STEPS scenario, this scenario requires a challenging global transformation of how energy is produced and used.
+The IEA ETP 2DS Scenario charts a potential pathway with at least a 50% chance of limiting global warming to 2°C by 2100.
+Unlike the more conservative STEPS scenario, 2DS demands a fundamental transformation of global energy production and consumption patterns.

 IEA NZE Scenario